Super Bowl LIII: International

 In Canada, the game was aired by CTV, CTV 2 and TSN.
 Unifor purchased time on the Canadian broadcast to air an attack ad criticizing General Motors' decision to close the Oshawa Car Assembly plant, defying demands from the company to pull the ad because they deemed it to be misleading.

 In Australia and New Zealand, ESPN Australia aired an ESPN-produced broadcast of the game that featured the Monday Night Football commentary crew of Joe Tessitore, Jason Witten and Booger McFarland (McFarland was in the booth rather than the Booger Mobile, the controversial sideline vehicle he used that was abandoned before the end of the 2018 MNF season).
 It would prove to be Witten's last commentary appearance for the time being, due to his unretirement and return to the Dallas Cowboys.
-Additionally in Australia the game was broaadcast for the second year in a row by Melbourne Radio Station 1116 SEN and commentated by Gerard Whateley.
+Additionally in Australia the game was broadcast for the second year in a row by Melbourne Radio Station 1116 SEN and commentated by Gerard Whateley.

 In the United Kingdom and Ireland, the game was broadcast on the free-to-air channel BBC One, and paid-subscription channels Sky Sports Main Event, Sky Sports Mix and Sky Sports USA.